 Charter from Vlore → Vlorë Marina is the most ambitious yacht hub on the Albanian coast — 438 berths and Albania’s first St. Regis.
 From here Adriatic itineraries open up: Karaburun, Sazan, Brindisi and Corfu are all within day-sail range.
 See our sister site Adriatic Yacht Guide for full charter options.

-Vlorë Albania — sometimes spelled Vlora — is Albania's second-largest port and the official northern entrance to the Albanian Riviera.
-It's the only city in the country where the Adriatic Sea meets the Ionian Sea, and in 2025 it became Albania's fastest-changing coastal destination: the new Vlorë International Airport at Akërni opened mid-2025 (direct European flights), and the €93 million Vlorë Marina — Albania's first five-star marina resort, with 438 berths, two five-star hotels including the country's first St. Regis, and 663 sea-view apartments — opened in spring 2025.
+Vlorë Albania — sometimes spelled Vlora — is Albania’s second-largest port and the official northern entrance to the Albanian Riviera.
+It’s the only city in the country where the Adriatic Sea meets the Ionian Sea, and it’s fast becoming Albania’s most dynamic coastal destination: the new Vlorë International Airport at Akërni has been built and is preparing to launch commercial flights (not yet operating as of 2026 — the opening has been repeatedly rescheduled; see our Vlorë airport guide), and the €93 million Vlorë Marina — Albania’s first five-star marina resort, with 438 berths, two five-star hotels including the country’s first St. Regis, and 663 sea-view apartments — opened in spring 2025.
 South of the city, the SH8 highway switchbacks up the Llogara Pass to 1,043 metres through wind-bent black pine forests before dropping to the turquoise coves of Dhërmi and Himarë.
 For most road-trippers this is where the Albanian Riviera begins.

 Why Visit Vlorë?